 A public computer is never secure.
 You can install eduVPN on the computer, provided this is permitted by the system manager.
 That will secure your Internet connection.
 But the computer itself is still unreliable and can save or forward sensitive information.
 We therefore recommend that you never enter confidential information, such as passwords, on a public computer.

 Your institution has generated login details for you.
 They are usually the same details you use to log into other services of your institution or similar.
-They often have the following format: firstname.lastname@example.org.
+They often have the following format: email@example.com.
 Are you stuck?
-Ask your ICT helpdesk for assistance.
+Ask your IT helpdesk for assistance.

 This can have different causes.
 Try the following solutions: